-Palomar Lane is designated as a Local Collector, with a proposed 60 ft right-of-way, 2 lanes and onstreet parking.
+The facility is located on San Jacinto Lane which is designated as a Local Collector.
+Local Collector streets include a 60ft right-of-way, with two lanes undivided and on-street parking.
 The General Plan roadway designations are determined based on projected traffic numbers associated with land use.
-The proposed Project is consistent with the General Plan Land Use Designation.
-The proposed Project will be conditioned to improve the adjacent portion of Palomar Lane to its ultimate condition.
-The improvements are identified as a half-width (30 ft.) section, including paving, gutter, sidewalk and landscaped parkway.
+The proposed project is consistent with the General Plan Land Use Designation and therefore it can be assumed that the planned roadway capacities and design are appropriate.
+The proposed project will be conditioned to improve the adjacent portions of San Jacinto Lane to its ultimate condition.
+The improvements are identified as a half-width (30 foot) section, including paving, gutter, sidewalk and landscaped parkway.
 Final Street Improvement Plans will be reviewed and approved by the City.